micha-p/datascience_capstone/README.md

-# Predicting blight buildings (R,dplyr,ggmap,tree,randomForest,rpart,party,svm,xgboost)
+Predicting blight buildings (R,dplyr,ggmap,tree,randomForest,rpart,party,e1071/svm,xgboost)

 # Summary

-Method does not matter with this data size and feature set Accuracy was around 0.76 for almost all models, even such contratsing like logistic regressions and random forests.
+- Method does not matter with this data size and feature set
+- Accuracy was around 0.76 for almost all models, even such contratsing like logistic regressions and random forests.
 So there is still a need for more features.
-False positve rate almost zero, false negative rate much higher.
+- False positve rate almost zero, false negative rate much higher.
 This might result from pending desicions about any demolitions.
-Though there are violations, calls and crimes in the city center, these huge buildings were obviously not removed.
+- Though there are violations, calls and crimes in the city center, these huge buildings were obviously not removed.
 Filtering these buildings might improve prediction.

 # INTRODUCTION
 ### Preface